Tuesday’s elections brought coast-to-coast victories for U.S. climate action.

 - Virginia: Newly-elected Governor Ralph Northam, a Democrat, is expected to push for his state to join RGGI.

-- Washington state: A special election for a state senate seat tipped the balance of power to allow Governor Jay Inslee with to pursue his pro-climate agenda.
+- Washington state: A special election for a state Senate seat tipped the balance of power to allow Governor Jay Inslee to pursue his pro-climate agenda.

 - Miami: Voters passed a $200 million bond issue aimed at preparing the city for sea-level rise.